stephenhouser/node-red-contrib-flexradio/packages/node-red-contrib-flexradio/README.md

 - `flexradio-radio` configuration node that manages communication with radios
 - `flexradio-discovery` node that injects radio discovery messages into the flow

-The following support libraries are dependencies of these NodeRed nodes.
+The following support libraries are dependencies of these Node-RED nodes.
 They should be automatically installed when you install the `node-red-contrib-flexradio` nodes.
 They are contained in the same source repository and listed here for completeness sake.
 These provide two additional nodes to access some of the internal decoding functions of the `flexradio-js` and `vita49-js` libraries for testing.
 They should not be used under normal circumstances.

 - `flexradio-decode` node that will run the internal decoder on TCP messages (used for development and debugging only)
 - `vita49-decode` node that will run the internal decoder on TCP messages (used for development and debugging only)